sungseh/sungseh/README.md

 👋 Hi, I'm Raymond.

 I am the mythical designer- developer with a few years’ experience leading teams to design and develop technological products.
 I have a passion for UI/ UX designs and mobile application development using Flutter.
-With a BSc in Computer science, I love working with dynamic teams to build great products and solve complicated problems.
-With his extensive knowledge of the development, he has created a range of applications, from business directory app to high-quality banking apps.
+I love working with dynamic teams to build great products and solve complicated problems.
+With his extensive knowledge of the software development, he has created a range of applications, from business directory app to high-quality banking apps.
 His programming style is creative, thorough, effective, and team-spirited.

 Raymond always gets the job done.

-I have a passion for building databases and have been doing it for a while mostly with Oracle tools.
+[comment]: <>I have a passion for building databases and have been doing it for a while mostly with Oracle tools.
 In recent times, Im looking to up skill to focus mainly on Back-End & API technologies sprinkling a bit of front-end too.
 I believe a combination of that and my great SQL skills will be flames 🔥🔥 for my skillset.
 The aim is to have a lot of work with skills Im learning and the ones i already have.

 I also have skills in project/task management building with ClickUp.
 I have a youtube videos showing tutorials on how to understand & use it (https://www.youtube.com/watch?v=hRC7Imvufi0).
 When i am not writing code you will find me producing and editing podcasts (https://listentogcr.com) & enjoying life.